uvjar/EE4C16-self-driving-lab/README.md

-This lab is based on Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim), which is a nice tool for training autonomous car using Convolutional Neural Networks.
+This lab is based on Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim), which is a nice testbed for training autonomous car using Convolutional Neural Networks.

-## Udacity Self Driving Car

 ![Simulated Self Driving Car Project Demo](/images/screenshot.jpg)

-## Dependencies
+The simulator, written in Unity, allows you to drive a car around a track and record a video of the front view of the ride as well as the input commands.

+You will upload this training data (the images + the input commands) to the GCP clusters and train a CNN to predict the steering angle command given the front view image.
+Thus the input of your CNN is an image and the output is the steering angle.

+You will then download back the trained model onto your lab machine so that you can run the car simulation in autonomous mode.

+## Preparing your lab machine

 1. Download and extract the ZIP of this repo (download link [here](https://github.com/frcs/EE4C16-self-driving-lab/archive/master.zip))